MagisterIuris/INSTANT_MESSAGING_APP_PROJECT/README.md

 ## Server

 The server is a Spring Boot app that allows receiving and sending messages to other domains.
+It uses the Server-Sent-Events technique to provide a fast message delivery.

 ## Client